Battery Industry Basics: A Glossary for Battery Terms and Terminology

 Cell Balance

-Cell balance refers to the differences in state of charge of the series cells in a battery pack.
+Battery cell balance refers to the differences in state of charge of the series cells in a battery pack.
 The amount of imbalance is the highest cell’s state of charge (SoC) minus the lowest cell’s SoC, which represents the amount of charge that is unavailable.
 A pack is in balance if all cells have identical SoC.
 Over time, even in packs that begin with all cells at an identical SoC, the cells in a battery pack can get out of balance due to manufacturing differences, pack design, and external environmental factors.
 Balancing the cells of a battery pack is the process of bringing all cells to the same SoC, allowing you to access all the energy in every cell.

 OCV Curve

-Open Circuit Voltage (OCV) is a measurement of a battery cell’s voltage at a known state of charge, when at resting equilibrium.
+Open Circuit Voltage (OCV) is a measurement of a battery cell’s voltage at a known state of charge when at resting equilibrium.
 The OCV curve is the mapping of the OCV from 0-100% SoC.
 A simple but imprecise method of estimating State of Charge is to use the manufacturer-defined relationship between voltage and charge level to look up the SoC based on a measured OCV.
 OCV can also be used to improve other charge-tracking methods like Coulomb Counting.
 Both techniques can be unreliable in many cell chemistries, especially Lithium Iron Phosphate (LFP), where the OCV relationship to charge is flat and there are significant hysteresis effects.
 It also fails to take into account other factors such as age, temperature, and time since the cell has last been used.

 Coulomb Counting